afonsoreyna/BIG-DATA-ANALYTICS-IMS/README.md

 ## Project Context

-The objective of this project was to identify a group of customers who would be most receptive to receiving a voucher.
+The objective of this project was to identify a group of customers who would be most optimal to provide a voucher.
 We employed a supervised uplift machine learning approach to analyse customer behaviour and predict their likelihood of making a purchase.
 However, there were some nuances to be considered.
 The objective was to drive revenue, so it was crucial to avoid targeting customers who were likely to purchase without the incentive of a voucher.
 This was to minimise cannibalisation.
 In essence, the target audience were persuadable customers who were not prone to making a purchase, but who would respond positively when incentivised with a voucher.

 ## Methodology